Chapter 6: The Stranger

 "You should probably start by saying we aren’t married, retard," Tucker interrupted before shoving past the other two and scowling toward the forest.
 "C’mon.
 Let’s find a campsite before I have to kick both your stupid asses."

-Caboose happily scampered forward after the slender chupadore, leaving Church behind to grumble under his breath for a moment.
-He shook his head slowly before wordlessly securing the massive rifle on his back and lumbering after his two compatriots.
+Caboose happily scampered forward afterward, leaving Church behind to grumble under his breath for a moment.
+He shook his head slowly before wordlessly securing the massive rifle on his back and lumbering after the duo.
 He had zero clue of what he was getting his team into, but at this point it seemed silly to turn back.
 And now, more than ever, he wanted answers.
 He felt almost guilty for getting Tucker and Caboose caught up in this sudden quest of his…but at the same time, he would have felt guiltier still leaving them behind.
-This stupid war feels so pointless most of the time, now more than ever…even if this is punishable by death, better than wasting our lives in that stupid canyon forever…
+This stupid war already feels pointless as it is...might as well risk our lives doing something other than wasting away in a fucking useless canyon...

 "Looks like the sun’s on its way down," Lone remarked as the group of five exited the main entrance of the base.
 He shaded his eyes with one hand, peering up at the sky to note the odd sight of the sinking sun despite the visible curvature of the ring-shaped world.
 "How the hell does that work?"

 "Oh great job, asshole, make way for the nerd-talk," Grif grumbled, holding his rifle lazily against one shoulder.